ektrah/nsec/docs/api/nsec.cryptography.aeadalgorithm.md

 ### KeySize

-Gets the key size, in bytes.
+Gets the size of keys used for encryption and decryption.

     public int KeySize { get; }